mutablestate/mensagem/README.md

 ###Use

-At the moment, mensagem (with no arguments) only prints out random quotes.
+At the moment, mensagem (with no arguments) prints out random quotes and reminders.

 ###Status